Federal Direct Loan FAQs

-We must follow federal regulations when we determine the subsidy on your federal Direct Loan.
+We must follow federal regulations when we determine the subsidy on your Federal Direct Loan.
 We use our standard costs, your expected family contribution from filing the FAFSA and all your sources of financial aid.

-For the 2013-14 academic year what administrative fees will be retained from my loan by the US Department of Education?
+What administrative fees will be retained from my loan by the US Department of Education?